Moss is a much-loved staple ingredient for closed terrariums.

 This shape makes it an infinitely popular choice for use in terrariums to create the effect of hillsides and shrubbery.

-👉 Shop Cushion Moss on Etsy.
+👉 Shop Live Cushion Moss (on the Terrarium Tribe Store).

 2 | Fern Moss (Thuidium delicatulum)